aspose-psd-cloud/aspose-psd-cloud-dotnet/README.md

 It gives you an ability to:
 * Upload, download, copy, move and delete files, including versions handling (if you are using Cloud storage that supports this feature - true by default)
 * Create, copy, move and delete folders
-* Copy and move files and folders accross separate storages in scope of a single operation
+* Copy and move files and folders across separate storages in the scope of a single operation
 * Check if certain file, folder or storage exists

-Detalied official documentation can be found at the [following link](https://docs.aspose.cloud/display/imagingcloud).
+Detailed official documentation can be found at the [following link](https://docs.aspose.cloud/display/psdcloud).

 ## Getting Started
 1. **Sign Up**.
 Before you begin, you need to sign up for an account on our [Dashboard](https://dashboard.aspose.cloud/) and retrieve your [credentials](https://dashboard.aspose.cloud/#/apps).
 2. **Minimum requirements**.
 This SDK requires [.NET Framework 2.0 or later](https://dotnet.microsoft.com/download).
-3. **Install Aspose.Imaging Cloud .NET SDK**.
+3. **Install Aspose.PSD Cloud .NET SDK**.
 Please, add the following [NuGet package](https://www.nuget.org/packages/Aspose.PSD-Cloud/) to your project.
 4. **Using the SDK**.
 The best way to become familiar with how to use the SDK is to read the [Developer Guide](https://docs.aspose.cloud/display/psdcloud/Developer+Guide).
 The [Getting Started Guide](https://docs.aspose.cloud/display/psdcloud/Getting+Started) will help you to become familiar with the common concepts.

 ## Quick Examples